SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

     * additional: ``[fdsnxml (=xml), stationxml, sc3ml]``
     * default: ``xml``

 The inventory exposed by this service may be restricted, see section :ref:`sec-inv-filter`.

 .. _sec-event:

 Event
 -----

-* contributed earthquake origin and magnitude estimates
+* provides earthquake origin and magnitude estimates
 * request type: HTTP-GET
 * events may be filtered e.g. by hypocenter, time and magnitude

 URL
 ^^^